panoskarajohn/Odin/README.md

 Inspired a lot from https://github.com/devmentors/

 And since the name of the project is Odin.
-The below image is Vegvisir also known as the Viking compass [![](Images/runes.png)](https://github.com/panoskarajohn/)
+The below image is Vegvisir also known as the Viking compass.
+May this repo guide you 😁 [![](Images/runes.png)](https://github.com/panoskarajohn/)